 How to Downgrade Firmware Version on Samsung Galaxy

-Learn the exact way how you can easily downgrade firmware on your Samsung Galaxy Android device using Odin including Samsung Galaxy S8 Plus, S7 Edge, S6, S5, Note 5, Note 4, Note 3 and other Samsung Galaxy A, J, M, C series devices.
+Learn the exact steps on how you can easily downgrade firmware on your Samsung Galaxy Android device using Odin including Samsung Galaxy S10 Plus, S9, S8 S7 Edge, S6, S5, Note 9, Note 5, Note 4, Note 3 and other Samsung Galaxy A, J, M, C series devices.

 - The latest Android version has some bugs.